tfbogdan/qtlayershell/README.md

 ## Usage

-`QtLayerShell/LayerView` is the primary entry point to this library.
+`QtLayerShell/LayerView` is the primary entry point to this library, and your `QWindow` should be a class which derives from it.
 Review the header for its usage.
-It is a superclass of `QQuickView`.
 An example is available in the `demo` directory.

 **Note**